• Skip to primary navigation

 • figurines from the toy store

-The Toad Town section of our garden
+Toad Town section of Super Mario Fairy Garden

-The Koopa Village section of our garden
+Koopa Village section of Super Mario Fairy Garden

 I set it up while J was otherwise occupied.
 When I finally showed him he was thrilled with all of our hard work!
 Ten seconds later he announced we needed to make Shiver City and Bowser's Castle and... sigh! no rest for this weary Mama. 😉